joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 d.
 In is an Int

 ```
+a, b, c
 # Bonus

 ***
 ## Question 1

 What are the differences between Double and Int in the numbers they can represent and how they store them?
+Int is a whole number(positive or negative) and Double is a number that has a decimal component.
+Double take up more space then Int

 ***
 ## Question 2

 What are the differences between Float and Double?

+floats are stored in 32 bits and doubles in 64.
+Floats can have only 1 number after decimal, Doubles can have more
 ***

 ## Question 3